ravindra135/Laravel-10-API-Demo/README.md

 * `php artisan make:notification` will generate the boilerplate to create a new notification class.

 * We can use `Notification::send()` or `$notifiable->notify()` to send out notifications.

+### WebSockets

+* Websockers (WS) is a communication protocol to transmit data between computers, where it is commonly used in realtime apps.

+* In contrast to HTTP, WS persists and maintains its connection with the server, so the subsequent data transmission will be lightning fast.

+* There are 2 common WS app patters.
+PubSub and RPC.

+* PubSub involves 1 server that broadcasts messages to multiple clients.
+Commonly seen in financial apps where there is a need to stream realtime price data.

+* RPC is very similar to HTTP, where the client will send a request and expect a reply from the server.
+RPC can be used in messaging apps.

+### WebSockets and Broadcasting Config

+* Pusher, Ably, **Laravel Websockets (BeyondCode)**, Soketi, and Laravel Echo Server are websocket servers that are supported by Laravel.

+* Laravel Webscokets (BeyondCode) is a wonderfull open-source drop-in replacement for Pusher.

+* Laravel uses the PubSub Websocket pattern to publish real-time app Events.

+* We need to setup a queue driver for Laravel to broadcast websocket events.

+* The BroadcastServiceProvider should be enabled in the app config.

+* Laravel WebSockets exposed a debugging dashboard for our websocket connections.

+### Broadcasting & Channels